IAI Searcher: Design

 The Searcher looks almost identical to the Scout and Pioneer, but is in fact scaled up and is well over twice the size of the Scout.
 The Searcher is powered by a 35 kW piston engine.
 The new design features updated avionics and sensor systems with greater flight endurance as well as increased redundancy for improved survivability.
 In addition to Israel, the system had been exported and is or was in use by Singapore and Turkey, as well as Thailand, Russia, India, South Korea, and Sri Lanka.

-Operational deployment
+Service history

-More than 100 Searcher IIs are being operated by the Indian Air Force and the Indian Navy.
+Around 100 Searcher UAVs are being operated by the Indian Armed Forces.
+While the Indian Army operates at least 25 units of Mk I and Mk II variant, the Indian Air Force and the Indian Navy operates the Mk II variant only.
+On 11 December 2024, the Indian Navy de-inducted 8 Searcher Mk IIs from INAS 342 and INAS 343 at Kochi.

+The Indonesian military used Searcher Mk II lent from Republic of Singapore Air Force during the 1996 Mapenduma hostage crisis to search for the location of hostages held by the Free Papua Movement.
+The Indonesian Strategic Intelligence Agency ordered 4 Searcher Mk IIs in 2006 and they were received in 2012.
+The UAVs were acquired via a Filipino company.

 It took part in the large-scale Russian-Belarusian exercise Zapad in September 2021.

-On March 13, 2022, the Russian Ministry of Defence released video of the use of the updated Russian version in Ukraine.
+On 13 March 2022, the Russian Ministry of Defence released video of the use of the updated Russian version in Ukraine.

 Crashes

 10 June 2002 – Searcher Mark-II, operated by Indian Air Force for reconnaissance, was shot down by a Pakistan Air Force F-16B using AIM-9L Sidewinder at an altitude of 13,000 ft, after it was spotted by the mobile observation units.

+21 November 2017 – A Searcher Mk-II of the Indian Navy crashed in the north of INS Garuda, Kochi just after take-off at 10:25 am IST during routine surveillance mission.
+The crash occurred due to technical issues.

 11 July 2018 – A Russian "Forpost" UAV was found on 12 July in a field close to the village of Barqah, about 12 kilometres from the Israeli side of the Golan Heights (Syria) but none of the belligerents claimed the shot-down nor the loss.